superbats009/MSU-CYBERSECURITY-MIGHTY_VENU/project3/OffensiveTemplate.md

     - **Exploit Used**
       - Once we have the hash values we crack them using John the Ripper
 ![john](./jpgs/Screen%20Shot%202022-07-23%20at%202.05.56%20PM.jpg)
-      - After John is finished we can log onto steven's user who has root access and gain root ourselves
+      - After John is finished we can log onto steven's user account and got root access
 ![Got Root](./jpgs/FinalFlagRaven.jpg)